bagisto/bagisto-docs/src/package-development/migrations.md

 ```

 ::: info Service Provider Registration
 The `loadMigrationsFrom()` method tells Laravel where to find your package's migrations.
 This allows them to be run alongside the application's migrations using standard Artisan commands.
+Once the package is also registered as a Concord module (see [Models](./models.md)), Concord loads the same `Database/Migrations` directory itself; core packages keep the explicit call anyway so the migrations run even before the module is registered.
 :::

 ## Creating Migration Files